Financing a rainwater utilization system for the garden

 Katrin Straub

-Managing Director at nextsure
+CEO at nextsure

 The topic in brief and concise terms

-A rainwater harvesting system costs between 2,500 and 5,000 euros, but can save up to 200 euros annually on water costs.
+A rainwater harvesting system costs between 2,500 and 5,000 euros but can save up to 200 euros annually on water costs.

-Nationwide subsidies are rare, but many municipalities offer grants of up to 1,500 euros for the construction of a cistern.
+Nationwide grants are rare, but many municipalities offer subsidies of up to €1,500 for building a cistern.

-For example, the city of Hamburg subsidises the installation of rainwater storage tanks with up to €1,500 for private individuals.
-Smaller municipalities like Königswinter also support systems, whose costs exceed €500.
-It is worthwhile to compile a list of potential subsidies:
+For example, the city of Hamburg subsidises the installation of rainwater storage tanks for private individuals with up to 1,500 euros.
+Even smaller municipalities like Königswinter support systems where costs exceed 500 euros.
+It is worthwhile to create a list of potential grants:

 • Grants from the city or municipality

-• Reduction of stormwater fees
+• Reduction of the stormwater fee

 • Low-interest loans from state banks

-• Local water supplier programmes
+• Local water provider programmes

-Choosing the right loan: From eco- to modernization loans
+Choosing the right loan: From eco to modernization loans

 Law and Insurance: What You Need to Know Before Building

-Request an individual risk analysis now: Have your insurance situation checked free of charge and receive concrete suggestions for optimization.
+Request individual risk analysis now: Have your insurance situation reviewed for free and receive specific optimization suggestions.

 FAQ